effiemincer/database_mini_proj/README.md

 Timing info is available in a table below.

 ### View 1 - Active Loans For Readers
-This view is to see all active book loans with their titles and book IDs.
+This view is to see all active book loans with their reader information and book title and book ID.
 ```sql
 CREATE VIEW ActiveLoansView AS
 SELECT